‘Deadly Flood Wave’ Hits Parts Of Central Texas | Weather.com

 Renee Straker

-Water rescues and search and recovery efforts were underway in Central Texas after heavy rain caused devastating floods that started in the middle of the night Thursday.
+Water rescues and search and recovery efforts are underway in Central Texas after heavy rain caused devastating floods that started in the middle of the night Thursday.
 The National Weather Service declared flash flood emergencies in Kerr County and San Angelo early Friday morning, warning that a “large and deadly flood wave” was moving down the Guadalupe River near Hunt, Texas.

 kerrville_1.jpg